Vaeryn-UK/vvc/README.md

   will reject unless its argument is of the form `rX`.
 * All label references are valid.
 * The resulting compiled file is >0 bytes in length.

+# Things to do
+* Add programs which utilize memory (don't just use CPU registers)
+* Model memory <-> cpu communication to be asynchronous (`go func` & `chan`s?) to better simulate a physical setup.
+* Device I/O
+  * ISRs
+  * Explore how programs can be loaded in to an already running machine (operating system?)
+  * Basic user input/output
+* More datatypes:
+  * Floating point
+  * Negative numbers
+  * Strings